 The Real Cost of a Poorly Managed Waitlist

-Most studios handle waitlists the same way: a list in a notes app, a WhatsApp thread, or a memory.
-When a cancellation comes in, the owner scrolls through the list, sends a message, waits for a reply, and eventually either fills the spot or teaches a half-empty class.
+Most studios handle waitlists in a notes app, a chat thread, or someone's memory.
+When a cancellation comes in, the owner has to find the right person, send a message, wait for a reply, and update the booking list manually.

 Key insight